 Other efforts mounted under the Accelerator are:

-- The TB Implementation Framework Agreement (TIFA) project, led by the JSI Research and Training Institute, Inc., works to improve the prevention, detection, and treatment of TB.
+- The TB Implementation Framework Agreement (TIFA) project, led by JSI Research & Training Institute, Inc., works to improve the prevention, detection, and treatment of TB.
 TIFA strengthens country ownership and accountability by providing supportive oversight and capacity development to help national TB programs manage TB Commitment Grants effectively.

 - Sustaining Technical and Analytic Resources (STAR) is a five-year fellowship project to improve knowledge and skills of U.S. and low- and middle-income country (LMIC) professionals and institutions engaged in global health.
 Partners are the Johns Hopkins University; the University of California, San Francisco; and the Consortium of Universities for Global Health.